The Hidden Cost Downsizers Miss in Milpitas

 What the Move Actually Looks Like for Milpitas Homeowners

-For someone in your situation, the path through a downsizing move has a few clear stages.
-First, you need a realistic read on your current home’s value and your equity position.
-Second, you need to understand what loan options are available to you on the next property, including shorter-term structures that could save you thousands over the life of the loan.
-Third, you need to find the right property in a market where inventory and buyer demand are both active.
+For someone in your position, a downsizing move typically follows a few clear stages.
+First, you need a realistic read on your current home’s value and your actual equity position after closing costs and mortgage payoff.
+Second, you need to understand what loan structures are available on the next property, including shorter-term options that could save you tens of thousands over the life of the loan.
+Third, you need to find the right property in a market where both inventory and buyer demand are active.

 Schools in Milpitas